HeardleTournament/HeardleTournament/test-multiplayer.md

 - ✅ Players see themselves in the list
 - ✅ Ready status updates work correctly
 - ✅ Player count updates correctly
+- ✅ Game starts for all players when host clicks "Start Game"
+- ✅ All players navigate to the game view automatically

 ## Previous Issues Fixed